William J. Kirkpatrick

-William James Kirkpatrick (27 February 1838 – 20 September 1921) was an American hymnwriter of Irish birth.
+William James Kirkpatrick (27 February 1838 – 20 September 1921) was an Irish-born American hymnwriter.
 He partnered with John R. Sweney to produce and publish over 1,000 gospel hymn songs and over sixty hymnal books.

 Life and career

 Kirkpatrick was born in the Parish of Errigal, Keerogue, County Tyrone, Ireland to a schoolteacher and musician, Thomas Kirkpatrick and his wife, Elizabeth Storey.
 The family immigrated to Philadelphia on 5 August 1840, living first in Duncannon, Pennsylvania.
 William did not accompany his parents on the initial immigration as he was too young and they wished to be settled before bringing him to America.
 They did, however, give birth to a daughter on the ship in transit.
 William was exposed to and given formal training in music at a very young age.
 In 1854, he moved to Philadelphia to study music and carpentry.
 It was here that he studied vocal music under Professor T. Bishop.
 Kirkpatrick was a versatile musician playing the cello, fife, flute, organ, and violin.
 He joined the Harmonia and the Haydn Sacred Music Societies where he was exposed to many great composers.
 In 1855, he became involved in the Wharton Street Methodist Episcopal Church serving the choir with his musical talent and teaching Sunday school.

 Beginning in 1858, Kirkpatrick began working with A.S.
 Jenks who helped him publish his first collection of hymns, Devotional Melodies, in 1859.
 His involvement with the Harmonia Society introduced him to another man, Dr. Leopold Meignen, under whose tutelage he devoted himself primarily to the study of music focusing on theory and composition.